-Trusts are also commonly employed to hold assets in a secure and stable political environment, to hold trust assets in a jurisdiction which does not recognise the concept of a trust (where used in combination with a company structure), or to safeguard against political or strategic risks.
+Trusts are also commonly employed to hold assets in a secure and stable political environment, to hold trust assets located in a jurisdiction which does not recognise the concept of a trust (when used in conjunction with a company structure), or to safeguard against political or strategic risks.

-27. What provision can be made to hold and manage assets for minor children and grandchildren?
+26. What provision can be made to hold and manage assets for minor children and grandchildren?